CoBrooks/kleos/README.md

           with a from-scratch rendering implementation.
 - [ ] Unit and Integration tests
 - [ ] Booting with UEFI
+  + Notes:
+    * UEFI uses 4 bytes per pixel, which throws off the current fb rendering implementation.
+    * Display is also 1280x800 instead of the BIOS' 1280x720...
+    * Otherwise, everything works as normal.
 - [x] Interrupts
   - [x] CPU Exceptions (Page Fault, Double Fault, etc)
   - [x] APIC Hardware Interrupts